mcabbott/TransmuteDims.jl/README.md

 so `(0,2,3,0,1)` is treated identically.
 Things like `(nothing,2,3,nothing,1)` are also allowed.

-The lazy `TransmutedDimsArray` similarly extends `PermutedDimsArray`, except that where possible it supports linear indexing.
+The lazy `TransmutedDimsArray` similarly extends `PermutedDimsArray`, except that where possible it supports linear indexing, and it is smart enough to unwrap `transpose(A)` by altering the permutation.
 Calling `Transmute{perm}(A)` will avoid creation overhead:

 ```julia